fersandom/vue-js-assignment/README.md

 State is managed with Vue 3's provide and inject options.

+The approximate time to finish the project has been of 15 hours.

 In order to use the project download the source code from github or clone the repository:
 ```
 git clone https://github.com/fersandom/vue-js-assignment